geoserver/geoserver/doc/en/user/source/community/wps-download/rawDownload.rst

  * ``targetSizeX`` : size X in pixels of the output (optional, applies for raster input only)
  * ``targetSizeY`` : size Y in pixels of the output (optional, applies for raster input only)
  * ``selectedBands`` : a set of the band indices of the original raster that will be used for producing the final result (optional, applies for raster input only)
+ * ``writeParameters`` : a set of writing parameters (optional, applies for raster input only).
+See :ref:`writing_params` below section for more details on writing parameters defintion.

 The ``targetCRS`` and ``RoiCRS`` parameters are using EPSG code terminology, so, valid parameters are literals like ``EPSG:4326`` (if we are referring to a the  Geogaphic WGS84 CRS), ``EPSG:3857`` (for WGS84 Web Mercator CRS), etc.